Abhshek-78/rock_papaer_game/README.md

 # rock_papaer_game
-it is a simple rock paper and scissor  game
+it is a simple rock paper and scissor  game <br>
+Author-Abhishek